keyforgerules/keyforgerules.github.io/README.md

 You are now familiar with the basic rules of the game.
 The next section of this book contains a Glossary of advanced concepts that can be referenced while playing or interpreting card abilities.
-An introduction to the KeyForge setting, with two short stories and an introduction to each of the houses in the game, can be found on page 13.

 <a name='glossary'></a>